exsencer/corevus/docs/Toolboard-v1.0/Toolboard-v1.0-manual.md

 ```

 ### Temperature sensors
-The `temperature_mcu` reads out the temperature of the `ctb` microcontroller `CvBoardTherm` is a 10kΩ, 3950K SMD thermistor that I use on various parts of the
+The `temperature_mcu` reads out the temperature of the `ctb` microcontroller `CvBoardTherm` is a 10kΩ, 3950K SMD thermistor that I use on various parts of the toolboard.
+To enable M0_THERM, solder the jumper found at the rear bottom left next to the heater mosfet.
 ```
 [temperature_sensor Toolboard]
 sensor_type: temperature_mcu